crukci-bioinformatics/clarityclient2/src/site/markdown/filestore.md

 2. Files can be deleted from the file store.
 There isn't a mechanism for doing this through HTTP (to my knowledge).

+If your code does not to upload files to or delete files from the file store, it would be sensible not to include either SFTP file store implementation.